WhatsApp, Instagram and Facebook have suffered a major disruption. More: a sensational down.

 Facebook downs occur relatively rarely, but they tend to have a huge impact, not least because they affect three of the largest apps in the world.

 The company is often cryptic about the causes of any problems and does not tend to explain them even after they have been resolved.
-In 2019, for example, it suffered the biggest outage in years and only claimed to have "triggered a down" during "routine maintenance operations".
+In 2019, for example, it suffered its biggest outage in years and said only that it “triggered a down” during “routine maintenance operations.”

-In a leaked transcript published on The Verge in 2019 , CEO Mark Zuckerberg notes that such outages are "big trouble".
-Problems can often lead people to start using competitors, and he noted that it can take "months" to regain trust and get people back to Facebook's platforms if that trust ever returns.
+In a leaked transcript published on The Verge in 2019 , CEO Mark Zuckerberg notes that such outages are a “big trouble.”
+Any problems can often lead to people starting to use competitors, and he noted that it can take "months" to regain trust and get people back on Facebook's platforms, if that trust ever returns.